 You should also offer your hedgehog live or pre frozen insects. **never feed insects caught from outside!*

-Pre freezing kills a lot of the little buggers inside the little buggers, making them much safer to feed.
 Some hedgehogs won't eat live insects and some hedgehogs won't eat pre frozen.
 Every hedgehog is different, it might take some diet trial and error to formulate the perfect diet plan for your hedgehog.

 Housing for your hedgie.
 I do not recommend free roam/free range keeping your hedgehog at all.
 It's a way of keeping hedgehogs that's too risky for me to even touch on.

 You can easily house your hedgehog in a plastic steralite storage bin (tote).
 The bins come in many sizes and heights.
-I recommend a height of atleast 13 inches and floor space of atleast 3.5 square feet.
+I recommend a height of at least 13 inches and floor space of at least 3.5 square feet.
 The bigger the better of course!

 Always provide your hedgehog with a solid bottomed running wheel.
 No metal mesh wheels or wheels with holes or gaps on the running surface!